-Use the Goal Setting Tool (found on slide 5) to reconfigure the current system (completed Functional Assessment Tool found on slide 4) in order to identify an entity for all listed functions.
+Use the Goal Setting Tool (found on slide 5) to reconfigure the current system (completed Functional Assessment Tool found on slide 4).
+Utilize the same instructions to change (or highlight) the font color of each function associated with the intervention's CORE ELEMENTS.
+In the Goal Setting Tool, an entity should be identified for all listed functions.
 This will help you determine negotiations that need to take place inside or outside of your organization to ensure that a responsible party can be identified to conduct all needed activities.